smandini/Leak-Detection-using-Pressure-and-Flow-Sensors-with-ESP32-and-IoT/README.md

 It is important to note that Telegram Group IDs has negative values.
 Therefore, they must be stored using a 64-bit integer (int64).
 In this system, we use the CTBot library for Telegram Bot integration and ArduinoJson version 6.19.4, which is the supported version for the current implementation.

 ## Calibration & Signal Related
+A sensor can be considered to be in good condition if it meets the required precision and resolution specifications.
+In addition, do not forget to evaluate the linearity of each sensor, as this directly affects measurement accuracy.
+Verifying precision, resolution, and linearity helps ensure that the sensor provides reliable and accurate data.

 ## The Schematic
 > The number of sensors can be increased or decreased depending on the requirements.